 1. Razer DeathAdder v2 Gaming Mouse

-When you are looking for high-performance gaming mice, you want to have equipment that was built with the same goal in mind.
-The Razer DeathAdder v2 Gaming Mouse comes with an excellent optical sensor, sleek mouse wheel spin, and many programmable buttons.
-In addition to great performance capabilities, the Razer DeathAdder also comfortable.
-Claw grip mice do not all have to be uncomfortable, and the Razer DeathAdder proves it.
+When looking for high-performance gaming mice, you want to find equipment that was built with the same goal in mind.
+The Razer DeathAdder v2 comes with an excellent optical sensor, sleek mouse wheel spin, and many programmable buttons.
+In addition to great performance capabilities, the Razer DeathAdder is also comfortable.
+Claw grip mice don't all have to be uncomfortable, and the Razer DeathAdder proves it.

-The cord that connects the Razer DeathAdder to the computer is also durable, while not inhibiting communication.
-The Razer DeathAdder wheel glides when you spin it, but you can also tell when you hit every new notch on the wheel.
-The Razer DeathAdder also comes with 5 memory profiles, so you can save specific button layouts for 5 different needs at once.
+The cord that connects the Razer DeathAdder to the computer is also durable, without inhibiting communication.
+The mouse wheel glides when you spin it, but you can also tell when you hit every new notch on the wheel.
+The mouse also comes with 5 memory profiles, so you can save specific button layouts for 5 different needs at once.

 2. Logitech G502 Lightspeed HERO Gaming Mouse

-Cordless controllers can have a bit of a bad reputation.
-Wireless controllers can take longer to communicate with a computer since there is no wire to relay information.
-As a result, the Hz of a wireless mouse is generally lower than a wired counterpart.
-The Logitech G502 Lightspeed HERO Wireless Gaming Mouse is the exception that proves the rule.
+Cordless controllers can have a bit of a bad reputation, as they can take longer to communicate with a computer since there is no wire to relay information.
+As a result, the polling rate of a wireless mouse is generally lower than a wired counterpart.
+The Logitech G502 Lightspeed HERO Wireless Gaming Mouse is the exception to that rule.
 This mouse does more than account for any latency issues, though.

-In order to combat the common wireless mouse fear of a dead battery, this serious of computer mice come with great battery life and also benefits from a wireless charging mousepad.
-When the pad charges the mouse, it can be easy to forget that a mouse ever needs batteries.
+In order to combat the common battery fears of wireless mice, this mouse comes with great battery life and also benefits from a wireless charging mousepad.
+When the pad charges the mouse, it can be easy to forget that the mouse needs batteries at all.
 As great as the wireless performance is in this mouse, it also comes with the option for wired performance.

-The Logitech G502 Lightspeed HERO does come with a mousepad that can also charge these mice, but it can cost a good amount more to obtain.
+The Logitech G502 Lightspeed HERO can come with a mousepad that can also charge these mice, but it can cost a good amount more to obtain.
 This is another one that may not fit all hands, and the RGB lighting on this mouse may be a bit tricky to use.
-If budget is not something you can really play with, the Logitech G502 Lightspeed HERO may not be for you; but do not worry, there are plenty of other mice that can meet your needs and your price range.
+If budget is not something you can really play with, the Logitech G502 Lightspeed HERO may not be for you; but worry not, there are plenty of other mice that can meet your needs and your price range.

-A simple, elegant design that takes a minimalist approach to high-performance hardware.
-The SteelSeries Rival 3 Gaming Mouse is not able to brag the highest-end of specs, but do not write this mouse off as not being a contender.
-While a mouse with many buttons is suitable for MMOs, this mouse excels for the first-person shooter community.
-This mouse also works for both left and right-hand users.
+With a simple, elegant design that takes a minimalist approach to high-performance hardware, the SteelSeries Rival 5 Gaming Mouse is not able to brag the highest-end of specs, but don't write this mouse off as not being a contender.
+While a mouse with many buttons is suitable for MMOs, it excels for the first-person shooter community.

 4. Logitech G403 Hero 16K Gaming Mouse

 It can feel like a safe bet to buy an expensive mouse and expect expensive performance.
-In some cases, a person can find an affordable mouse with expensive performance.
+In some cases, however, it's also possible to find an affordable mouse with higher-tier performance.
 This is one of those cases.
 The Logitech G403 Hero 16K Gaming Mouse offers gamers high-performance for less than the cost of a new game.

-These lightweight mice are still built with durable components to keep them lasting for years.
-Its design is also crafted with comfort for the user in mind.
-It comes with six programmable buttons to allow users to customize their gaming performance capabilities.
-It also comes with a DPI shifter that allows for easy switching between sensitivities.
+This lightweight mouse is still built with durable components to keep it lasting for years.
+Its design is also crafted with the user's comfort in mind.
+It comes with six programmable buttons to allow users to customize their gaming performance capabilities, as well as a DPI shifter to allow for easy switching between sensitivities.
 In order to grant more customization, you can also set a variety of colors in the RGB lighting.

 5. Razer Viper Wireless Gaming Mouse

 Too many computer mice are built with just right-handed people in mind.
-The Razer Viper Wireless Gaming Mouse offers a mouse for left and right-handed users.
-This claw mouse is an ambidextrous mouse that offers 8 buttons to assist in advanced gaming and a polling rate that will nearly eliminate any delay between the mouse and computer.
+The Razer Viper Wireless Gaming Mouse, however, offers a mouse for left and right-handed users.
+This claw-grip mouse is an ambidextrous mouse that offers 8 buttons to assist in advanced gaming and a polling rate that will nearly eliminate any delay between the mouse and computer.

-While the cord is praised as both durable and efficient, it can be a bit stiff, which may impact gaming performance.
+While the cord is praised as being both durable and efficient, it can be a bit stiff, which may impact gaming performance.
 Because the Razer Viper Wireless Gaming Mouse was built for either dominant hand, left-handed gamers will love the comfort they experience from it, while right-handed users may find it only okay.
 Also, because of the dual-handed goal in its construction, the Razer Viper Wireless Gaming Mouse also has some buttons that may be a bit awkward to reach, depending on which hand you use.
-The viper ultimate version of these mice also comes with a charging dock with RGB lighting.
+The Viper Ultimate model also comes with a charging dock with RGB lighting.

 6. Logitech G Pro Wireless Gaming Mouse

-Computer mice that come with too many bells and whistles can be intimidated for inexperienced gamers.
-The Logitech G Pro Wireless Gaming Mouse is a welcoming piece of hardware that comes with everything an experienced gamer needs while still not overwhelming the newcomers.
+Computer mice that come with too many bells and whistles can be intimidating for inexperienced gamers.
+The Logitech G Pro Wireless Gaming Mouse is a welcoming piece of hardware that comes with everything an experienced gamer needs while still not overwhelming newcomers.

-Like many other mice on the list, it is worth noting that the Logitech G Pro Wireless Gaming Mouse is more suited for larger hands than smaller ones.
+Like many other mice on this list, it's worth noting that the Logitech G Pro Wireless Gaming Mouse is more suited for larger hands than smaller ones.
 The charging cord is also coated with rubber, which can result in it tugging against your movements.
-For first-person shooter games especially, holding the right mouse button and clicking the left mouse button has been known to cause unintended inputs in a game.
+For first-person shooter games especially, holding the right mouse button and clicking the left mouse button has been known to cause unintended inputs in-game.
 This may make it harder to line up the perfect shot.